acroy/Quantum.jl/README.md

 *A framework for performing operations on user-defined quantum states*

-Julia is an up-and-coming language for scientific computing that promises a high-level of abstraction without the performance sacrifice such abstraction usually entails.
+Julia is an up-and-coming language for scientific computing that promises a high level of abstraction without the performance sacrifice such abstraction usually entails.
 The capabilities of this new language provide an optimized codebase for tackling various problems in physics, which are often simultaneously conceptually difficult and computationally intensive.